wptrainingteam/improving-site-performance/README.md

 ### How to optimize your website?

-There are several popular ways to boost the performance of a website.
+There are several popular ways to boost the performance of a WordPress website.

 #### Caching